GusEllerm/livepublication-data-producer/README.md

 These bands are used to compute NDVI and to render true-color composites.
 All requests use `Mosaicking.ORBIT` to ensure orbit-based provenance.

+The `SCL` (Scene Classification Layer) is also retrieved to enable cloud and shadow masking during NDVI computation.

 ---

 ## 📦 Key Features